top of page

 BELOW: I am using two Tennadyne Logs, one at 100 feet, installed in 2023.
 The other at 195 feet installed in 2006

-view of of K0uo's cement silo and one of the 100 foot antenna supports for the Log, Rhombic and V Beams, on the onetower on the right is 195 foot with a LPDA beam on General Steven Walz 1200 acre world largest antenna site and test range, k0uo ham radio station k0uo,
+view of of K0uo's cement silo and two towers, one is 100 foot antenna support for the LPDA Log, Rhombic and V Beams, on the onetower on the right is 195 foot with a LPDA beam on General Steven Walz 1200 acre world largest antenna site and test range, k0uo ham radio station k0uo,

 miles of antennas for ham radio